microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

     - Utilizing Azure Access control (IAM) mechanisms you can set the permissions to access and modify the IoT Hub resource to the proper individuals.
     - By implementing Shared Access Policies, you can create policies that grant permission to perform actions on the IoT Hub such as Registry read, Registry write, Service connect, and Device connect
-    - Using IP Filters, you can limit the devices that can connect to your IoT hub to a set of IP Addresses.
+    - Using IP Filters, you can limit the devices that can connect to your IoT Hub to a set of IP Addresses.
     - Enabling Diagnostic settings to send changes to a Log Analytics workspace will enable to you fire alerts based on management plane activities.

 2. How will you secure the IoT Device Provisioning Service?